SwedbankPay/developer.swedbankpay.com/gift-cards/security.md

 #### HMAC

 The API also requires HMAC authentication to be present in a request.
-In this client the HMAC value is automatically calculated by [HmacSignatureBuilder.java](https://github.com/PayEx/vas-payment-api-client/blob/master/backend/src/main/java/com/payex/vas/demo/config/security/HmacSignatureBuilder.java) and added to all outgoing requests in [ExternalRequestInterceptor.java](https://github.com/PayEx/vas-payment-api-client/blob/master/backend/src/main/java/com/payex/vas/demo/config/ExternalRequestInterceptor.java)
+In this client the HMAC value is automatically calculated by [HmacSignatureBuilder.java][hmac-signature-builder] and added to all outgoing requests in [ExternalRequestInterceptor.java][external-request-interceptor]

 HMAC is implemented using SHA-512 secure hash algorithm.